orasimos/AgronitorApp/README.md

 - Basic user authentication functionality.

 ## Upcoming features
+- User authentication and authorization for secure access.
 - Receive notifications when measurement values exceed the defined thresholds.
-- User authentication and authorization for secure access.
+- Visual represantation of data with graphs to help the user visualize the fluctuations of each greenhouse's measurements in specidied time periods.

 ## Technologies Used
 - Java